Hundreds of the world’s smallest penguin wash up dead in New Zealand

 “But if we start to see the balance tipping towards more bad years versus good years, then they’re just not going to be able to recover.”

-The kororā, which is just under 10 inches (25cm) tall and weighs about two pounds (1kg), is found in New Zealand and on the coastlines of southern Australia.
+The kororā, which is just under 10in (25cm) tall and weighs about a kilogram, is found in New Zealand and on the coastlines of southern Australia.

 The species is classified as at risk of extinction, with numbers in significant decline over the past decade.